-Alamo and Castle Hill are located between Walnut Creek and Danville.
-The communities are renowned for their comfortable residential neighborhoods, wooded hillsides, excellent schools, well-maintained parks, and strong sense of community.
-A portion of Castle Hill is within the Sphere of Influence of the City of Walnut Creek.
-Alamo and Castle Hill are mostly comprised of singlefamily ranch-style homes on relatively large lots.
-However, Alamo also includes multiple-family housing along Danville Boulevard south of Stone Valley Road and estates on large rural tracts.
+The Alamo and Castle Hill communities are located between Walnut Creek and Danville, with a portion of Castle Hill within Walnut Creek's Sphere of Influence.
+They are known for their comfortable residential neighborhoods, wooded hillsides, excellent schools, well-maintained parks, and strong sense of community.
+Alamo and Castle Hill are mostly comprised of single-family ranch-style homes on relatively large lots.
+However, Alamo also includes multiple-family homes along Danville Boulevard south of Stone Valley Road and estates on large rural tracts.